core-wg/oscore/draft-ietf-core-object-security.md

 The COSE Object SHALL be a COSE_Encrypt0 object with fields defined as follows

-- The "protected" field is empty.
+- The 'protected' field is empty.

-- The "unprotected" field includes:
+- The 'unprotected' field includes:

-   * The "Partial IV" parameter.
+   * The 'Partial IV' parameter.
 The value is set to the Sender Sequence Number.
 All leading zeroes SHALL be removed when encoding the Partial IV.
 The value 0 encodes to the byte string 0x00.
 This parameter SHALL be present in requests.
 In case of Observe ({{observe}}) the Partial IV SHALL be present in responses, and otherwise the Partial IV SHOULD NOT be present in responses.
 (A non-Observe example where the Partial IV is included in a response is provided in {{reboot-replay}}.)

-   * The "kid" parameter.
+   * The 'kid' parameter.
 The value is set to the Sender ID.
 This parameter SHALL be present in requests and SHOULD NOT be present in responses.
 An example where the Sender ID is included in a response is the extension of OSCORE to group communication {{I-D.tiloca-core-multicast-oscoap}}.

-   * Optionally, a "kid context" parameter as defined in {{context-hint}}.
+   * Optionally, a 'kid context' parameter as defined in {{context-hint}}.
 This parameter MAY be present in requests and SHALL NOT be present in responses.

--  The "ciphertext" field is computed from the secret key (Sender Key or Recipient Key), Nonce (see {{nonce}}), Plaintext (see {{plaintext}}), and the Additional Authenticated Data (AAD) (see {{AAD}}) following Section 5.2 of {{RFC8152}}.
+-  The 'ciphertext' field is computed from the secret key (Sender Key or Recipient Key), Nonce (see {{nonce}}), Plaintext (see {{plaintext}}), and the Additional Authenticated Data (AAD) (see {{AAD}}) following Section 5.2 of {{RFC8152}}.

 The encryption process is described in Section 5.3 of {{RFC8152}}.

 ## Kid Context {#context-hint}

-For certain use cases, e.g. deployments where the same "kid" is used with multiple contexts, it is necessary or favorable for the sender to provide an additional identifier of the security material to use, in order for the receiver to retrieve or establish the correct key.
-The "kid context" parameter is used to provide such additional input.
-The "kid context" is implicitly integrity protected, as manipulation that leads to the wrong key (or no key) being retrieved which results in an error, as described in {{ver-req}}.
+For certain use cases, e.g. deployments where the same 'kid' is used with multiple contexts, it is necessary or favorable for the sender to provide an additional identifier of the security material to use, in order for the receiver to retrieve or establish the correct key.
+The 'kid context' parameter is used to provide such additional input.
+The 'kid context' is implicitly integrity protected, as manipulation that leads to the wrong key (or no key) being retrieved which results in an error, as described in {{ver-req}}.

-A summary of the COSE header parameter "kid context" defined above can be found in {{tab-1}}.
+A summary of the COSE header parameter 'kid context' defined above can be found in {{tab-1}}.

 Some examples of relevant uses of kid context are the following: